 After eating a magic apple, prepared by Missy to get rid of her, Taïga has fallen in a deep, coma like sleep…

-Granny stands looking down on her deeply sleeping grandchild.
+Granny sits in her rockingchair, looking at her deeply sleeping grandchild.
 Her breathing is calm and regular but there seems to be no way to make her regain consciousness.
 Granny has tried everything – from first aid in the hallway with mouth to mouth and cardio massage, to magic.
 Nothing…

-Taïga has now “slept” for months, and Granny hasn’t left her side except for the meals and doing some research in her and her sister’s spell books.
+Taïga has now “slept” for almost a whole month, and Granny hasn’t left her side except for the meals and doing some research in her and her sister’s spell books.
 Faithfully she has watched over the pale sleeping child throughout the seasons.
 Filled with remorse, Missy has tried to be useful, spending time reading up on magic apples.
-So far the only thing she has come up with is the kiss of true love.
+So far the only thing she has come up with is the kiss of true love and a scary dark magic potion.

 ‘It worked for Snow White!’

 ‘Missy, just think!
-Taïga is too young to have someone love her like that.’
+Taïga is too young to have someone love her like that.
+And it implies eating a poisoned apple.
+Nothing says she did.’

 ‘As a matter of fact, there might be another way.’
 Granny snaps.